fastplotlib/fastplotlib/CONTRIBUTING.md

 - Longer, descriptive names are preferred (e.g., `x` is not an appropriate name for a variable), especially for anything user-facing, such as methods, attributes, or arguments
-- Any public method or function must have complete type-annotated docstrings (see below for details).
-Hidden ones do not need to have complete docstring, but they probably should.
+- Any public method, property, or attribute must have complete type-annotated docstrings (see below for details).
+Private methods or attributes do not need to have a complete docstring, but they probably should.

 ### Releases

-We create releases on GitHub, deploy on / distribute via [pypi](https://pypi.org/), and try to follow [semantic versioning](https://semver.org/):
+We create releases on GitHub and distribute via [pypi](https://pypi.org/), and try to follow [semantic versioning](https://semver.org/):

 > Given a version number MAJOR.MINOR.PATCH, increment the:
 > 1. MAJOR version when you make incompatible API changes